 - Sign the UWEX Master Volunteer Agreement and consent to the state background check

 - Perform the 24 hours of volunteer service by the end of the six-month course.
 12 hours of the 24 total are due by June 30 in order to finish taking the classes.

-- Attend one Madison Area Master Gardeners (MAMGA) educational session or garden tour during the course
+- Attend one Madison Area Master Gardeners (MAMGA) educational session, social event or garden tour during the course.

 - Each year, perform 24 hours of volunteer service (volunteer hours time sheets due the October 1) after the initial year.